Saada: Fauna

-Saada lends its name to the Yemen rock gecko (Pristurus saada), a reptile native to northwestern Yemen.
+Saada lends its name to the Yemen rock gecko (Pristurus saada), a reptile found in northwestern Yemen.

 Demographics

-In 2004, Saada had an estimated population of 51,870 (with official statistics recording 49,422), making it the tenth-largest city in Yemen at the time.
-By 2013, the population was estimated to have grown to 70,203.
+In 2004, Saada had an estimated population of 51,870 (49,422 according to official statistics), making it the tenth-largest city in Yemen at the time.
+[1] In 2013, Saada's population was estimated at 70,203 people.

 Transportation

-Saada is served by Saada Airport, located in the northwest of the city (IATA code: SYE; ICAO code: OYSH).
-The airport has a runway approximately 3,000 meters long, though it does not have scheduled passenger flights.
-Despite this, Saada Airport remains one of Yemen's key airports for domestic routes.

-The city is connected to the capital, Sanaa, via a road that passes through Amran Governate.
-During the civil war in North Yemen, monarchist forces repeatedly blocked this road to prevent republican control over the route between Sanaa and Saada.

-Saada also has cross-border highways leading to Dhahran in Asir Province, Saudi Arabia, and to Najran, the capital of Najran Province in Saudi Arabia.
+There is Saada Airport in the northwest of Saada (IATA code: SYE; ICAO code: OYSH), which has a runway of about 3,000 meters long and has no scheduled passenger flights.
+Saada Airport is one of Yemen's main airports operating domestic routes.
+Saada has a road leading to the capital Sanaa through Amran Governate.
+During the civil war in North Yemen, The monarchist armed forces repeatedly blocked this road between Sanaa and Saada to prevent republican control.
+There are also cross-border highways in Saada to Dhahran in Asir Province, Saudi Arabia, and cross-border highways to Najran, the capital of Najran Province, Saudi Arabia.